elisa-tech/wg-aerospace/Aerospace-Uses-Cases.md

 ### System Requirements

-* The Cabin Lights system shall turn lights on in no less than 500 ms of the light switch turning on
+* The Cabin Lights system shall turn lights on in less than 500 ms of the light switch turning on
-* The Cabin Lights system shall turn lights off in no less than 500 ms of the light switch turning off
+* The Cabin Lights system shall turn lights off in less than 500 ms of the light switch turning off

+#### Test

+Items to key on
+  - logging check
+  - ethernet message check - i.e., socket msg in / out analysis using time criteria
+    - how do we test this, is it extra hardware or application running beside a emulation doing pkt analysis
+    - log data and post analysis?
+    - online - build a cicd scenario and get earlier feedback on individual test failure without post-analysis

+Test environment
+- No ebpf
+- start with emulation (is there a limitation in timing because of type of emulation?)
+  - qemu can we count cycles to see if we can bound it?  maybe not realtime
+- Architecture of Test Environment:
+  - Emulator (TBD: Docker, QEMU ... ?), running:
+    - [1] [Virtualised Computing Module with environment [SENS_App] [ACT_App]] <-> [ETH]
+    - [2] [ETH] <-> [Virtualised Switch] <-> [ETH]
+    - [3] [ETH] <-> [Virtualised Computing Module with [Cabin Light APP]]
+    - Measure at [ETH] level based on messages and time-stamps?
+    - System under Test: [Virtualised Computing Module with [Cabin Light APP]]
+      - (Runs Linux w/ ELISA kernel configuration.)
+    - Instrumentation with Copilot

+Ivan - creating copilot monitors for requirements above (ACTION)
+- has hooks for actions based on when violations occur.  so we could define cicd and failure logging (they have examples/plugins.)

+Test apps around the use case core application
+- Test apps send the message in and receives the message out
+- Copilot runs on separate processors (monitors don't impact UUT) - pkt analysis around emulated use case

 ### System Architecture